maayazed/README-generator/README.md

 </div>

 <div>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<h5>Guide: </h5>
+<h5>Guide: </h5>
-Run index.js with node.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Run index.js with node.
 The command-line prompts the user for inputs and selections from inquirer to customize the README.md generation.
 The README.md generated appearance is similar to this project's README.md.
 </div>

 <hr>